duzychri/Archon-2/README.md

 ## Engine Features

-The games code contains around 18k lines of code and multiple features were hand-crafted from scratch:
+The games code contains around 18k lines of code and multiple hand-crafted features:

 * An optimized collision detection system
 * A rendering stack with multiple postprocessing effects (for example: bloom, vignette and chromatic abberation)